KruseLuds/reolink-passive-observer/README.md

 service on a Raspberry Pi, publishing Home Assistant MQTT Discovery entities from passive observation of Reolink Battery Doorbell network activity.

-Reolink Passive Observer is a small Linux daemon that creates a short-lived Home Assistant MQTT binary sensor from an observable network behavior (activity/movement) produced by a Reolink battery doorbell.
+The Reolink Passive Observer is a small Linux daemon that creates a short-lived Home Assistant MQTT binary sensor, which represents the detection of motion, from an observable network behavior (activity/movement) produced by a Reolink battery doorbell.

 Designed to have ZERO EFFECT on the battery,the observer does not log in to the device, request a video stream, decrypt